crate/services-docs/docs/tutorials/time-series-advanced.md

 LIMIT 100;
 ```

-Next query illustrates the calculation of summaries for aggregate values.
+The next query illustrates the calculation of summaries for aggregate values.
 In particular, it finds average battery levels (`avg_battery_level`) for each day and shows the result in an ascending order.

 ```sql
 SELECT date_trunc('day', ts) AS "day", AVG(battery['level']) AS avg_battery_level